Rushs321/php_bandwidth_hero_proxy/README.md

     php -S localhost:8000 index.php
     ```

-* You'll now have the service running on your localhost on port `8000` as indicated by to log in your terminal
+* You'll now have the service running on your localhost on port `8000` as indicated by the log in your terminal

     ![Service log](/../../../../staifa/readme-assets/blob/main/bhero3.jpeg)